Tujenge Pamoja kwa Ajili ya Amani (Construisons ensemble pour la paix)

 Promoting dialogue between citizens and the state to build trust, improve social cohesion and resolve conflict

-This project builds trust between citizens and the state by promoting inclusive dialogue as a way of resolving conflict, consolidating peace and creating conditions for institutional stability and economic recovery.
+This project builds trust between citizens and the state in DRC by promoting inclusive dialogue as a way of resolving conflict, consolidating peace and creating conditions for institutional stability and economic recovery.

-Continued insecurity in eastern Democratic Republic of Congo, frequent attacks against civilians, and almost non-existent levels of accountability amongst leaders, has undermined people’s trust in the government.
+Continued insecurity in eastern DRC, frequent attacks against civilians, and almost non-existent levels of accountability among leaders, has undermined people’s trust in the government.

 Young men and women are growing up disillusioned, and many have been forced to assume new roles due to conflict.
 Even when they are able to establish small businesses, these are often pillaged by armed groups and poorly paid security forces leading to further disillusionment.